-As Rob told us, PerkinElmer turned to explainer videos to help educate the market about the new products and build awareness.
+As Rob told us, PerkinElmer turned to explainer videos to help educate the market about the new product and to build awareness.

 Note: At Explainify, we create custom explainer videos that tie directly to your business goals.
 Book a free 30-minute call with us to see if we’re a good fit for your business.

 Before You Make a Video, Know Your Strategy

 A flashy animated explainer video isn’t worth much if it doesn’t work with your overall marketing strategy.
 Video is a tactic, a tool that can help nurture and convert leads—but it can’t be your entire strategy.

 “Analytics is charts and graphs.
 It’s a visual thing and it’s hard to differentiate.”

 PerkinElmer needed a way to speak to the top of their funnel, to drive product awareness and grab people’s interest.
 Animated explainer video doesn’t work for them because “video marketing is the future.”
 They work because video helps to communicate the benefits of their new solutions.

 “Video helped us turn a complex conversation into something that’s really very simple,” Rob said.
 “Attractive and branded in a professional, but colloquial, way.”